comodojo/cookies/README.md

 This library provides methods to manage different kind of cookies as well a manager class to set/get multiple cookies.

-It could be easly extended defining a custom cookie class that implements the `` \Comodojo\Cookies\CookieInterface\CookieInterface `` interface.
+It could be easily extended defining a custom cookie class that implements the `` \Comodojo\Cookies\CookieInterface\CookieInterface `` interface.

 ## Installation